DETAILED ACTION

 Restriction/Election

-The instant claims are being examined according to MPEP 803.02 where the search and examination has been extended to include the species under 35 USC 102 and the entire scope of claim 14.
+The instant claims are being examined according to MPEP 803.02 where the search and examination has been extended to include the entire scope of claims 1-2, 14 and 37-38.
 Subject matter outside the scope of the elected species and expanded search and examination is withdrawn.
+As not all of the claims drawn to the elected species are allowable, the restriction requirement is maintained.
 As such, claims 10, 15, 23-25, 27 and 34-36 are withdrawn from consideration.

 PNG